02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 03 – US Secretary of Commerce Ronald H Brown perishes, along with 34 others, when his military plane crashes into a mountain in Dubrovnik, Croatia.

-03 – Massacres of Hutus by Tutsis in Burundi take place with more than 450 killed within a few days.
+03 – Massacres of Hutus by Tutsis in Burundi occur, with more than 450 killed within a few days.

-09 – In a common statement, the European Union officially recognises the Federal Republic of Yugoslavia.
+09 – The European Union officially recognises the Federal Republic of Yugoslavia.

 11 – Israeli planes and helicopters launch airstrikes against targets in the Lebanese capital, Beirut, for the first time in nearly 14 years – codenamed “Operation Grapes of Wrath”.
 At least five people are killed and several wounded in the attacks on the Syrian-controlled Beka’a Valley.